jimrobinson/trace/README.md

 library and it may be I'm losing cycles in other parts of the implementation.

-That said, I am still hopeful that time and memorysavings can be realized in the case where one is logging large amounts of data, e.g., Trace level logging of an a large data structure.
+That said, I am still hopeful that time and memory savings can be realized in the case where one is logging large amounts of data, e.g., Trace level logging of an a large data structure.